 Brining is an essential step in the preparation of a heritage turkey.
 This process involves soaking the turkey in a saltwater solution, which helps to tenderize the meat and infuse it with flavor.
 Here is a step-by-step guide on how to brine your heritage turkey:

-See also How to cook frozen pork chops in the air fryer
+See also How long to cook turkey liver

 1. Choose a Brine Recipe: There are many different brine recipes available, so choose one that suits your taste preferences.
 Common ingredients in a brine solution include water, salt, sugar, and various spices.